AdobeDocs/dynamic-media-classic.en/help/using/log-analytics.md

 ---
-title: Log in to Adobe Analytics
+title: Log on to Adobe Analytics
-description: Learn how to log in to Adobe Analytics from Adobe Dynamic Media Classic.
+description: Learn how to log on to Adobe Analytics from Adobe Dynamic Media Classic.
-uuid: 5614babe-1097-4228-a3dc-27e5a25366d5
 contentOwner: Rick Brough
 content-type: reference
 products: SG_EXPERIENCEMANAGER/Dynamic-Media-Classic